12 Most Beautiful + Best USA Cities to Visit in Fall

 For a relaxing escape, stay at Element Sedona – the best mix of a hotel and resort.
 The rooms are huge and come with kitchenettes and plenty of comfortable seating.
 Outside, take advantage of the fire pit, heated pool and jacuzzi after a long hike.
 There are also plenty of luxurious ranches in the area.
 Sky Ranch Lodge is the ultimate romantic weekend hideout.

 When visiting Sedona, take a jeep tour of the area and let someone else do the driving.
 Learn the secrets of the sacred vortex that make Sedona unique.
 Even if you aren’t a hiker, there are plenty of scenic views on the Red Rock Scenic Byway.
 Check out the art and handmade Native American items at Tlaquepaque Arts & Shopping Village and grab lunch at Secret Garden Cafe while you are there.
 Practice self-care by partaking in a spa or a salt room experience.
-Trust me when I say you will not run out of fun activities in Sedona.
+Trust me when I say you won’t run out of fun fall activities in Sedona.

 Little Rock, Arkansas